 The switch can send email alerts to up to three recipients when an environmental alarm is triggered.
-The email configuration page is located under the Others Protocols group.

 To enable email notifications:

 - 1. Choose Enable from the drop down menu in the SMTP Server field. - 2.
 Click on the Update Setting button under the field.